-Science and Garden Specialist
+Director Consultant, Science and Garden Specialist

 Nancy has been an educator, both formally and informally, for over 30 years.
 She holds a BA in Psychology from Stanford University, a California Multiple Subjects Teaching Credential from Cal State, Northridge, and a Child Development Director permit.